DaniTot/DL_reproduction/README.md

 ## Acknowledgements

-We would like to thank Xin Liu for the helpful discussion that helped us overcome obstacles during the project!
+We would like to thank Xin Liu for the helpful discussions that helped us overcome obstacles during the project!

 ## Discussion